Bromfenac (Into the eye)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Bleeding, pain, or severe redness in your eye
+- Bleeding, pain, swelling, or severe redness or irritation in your eye

 - Increased sensitivity to light